Shopify/js-buy-sdk/index.md

 - fetch information about a single product or a collection of products
 - create a shopping cart
 - allow customers to select options and quantities
-- generate a checkout URL for a single product or an entire cart
+- generate a checkout URL for a single product or an entire cart.

 This tool is intended for use by developers who are experienced with JavaScript.